Frequently Asked Questions

 “What if I don’t like what I ordered?”

-We have a very generous returns policy and will refund or exchange any purchases provided the item is returned prompty in perfect condition.
+We have a very generous returns policy and will refund or exchange any purchases provided the item is returned promptly in perfect condition.
 Read about Returns & Exchanges.

 “Can I come and choose from your physical store?”

 We are a small online retailer and our store is our website!
 We dispatch all orders by courier, with 5 pick ups every week day.
 We pride ourselves on providing the best possible service to all our customers who order online.

 We now offer Click and Collect where customers who wish to pick up from our warehouse (based in New Lynn, Auckland) can select Click and Collect as a shipping option, and then come and pick up.
 Please allow an hour for us to get a Click and Collect order ready.
 Please see Shipping & Delivery page for Click & Collect updates related to our Warehouse Move, week of 25th September 2023.